kyclark/tiny_python_projects/bottles_of_beer/README.md

 Bottles of beer song

 optional arguments:
-  -h, --help            show this help message and exit -n INT, --num_bottles INT
+  -h, --help         show this help message and exit -n INT, --num INT  How many bottles (default: 10)
 ````

-If the `-n` argument is not an integer value, print an error message and stop the program:
+If the `--num` argument is not an integer value, print an error message and stop the program:

 ````
 $ ./bottles.py -n foo
-usage: bottles.py [-h] [-n INT] bottles.py: error: argument -n/--num_bottles: invalid int value: 'foo'
+usage: bottles.py [-h] [-n INT] bottles.py: error: argument -n/--num: invalid int value: 'foo'
 $ ./bottles.py -n 2.4
-usage: bottles.py [-h] [-n INT] bottles.py: error: argument -n/--num_bottles: invalid int value: '2.4'
+usage: bottles.py [-h] [-n INT] bottles.py: error: argument -n/--num: invalid int value: '2.4'
 ````

-If the `-n` argument is less than 1, die with '--num_bottles (<N>) must be > 0'.
+If the `-n` argument is less than 1, die with '--num (<N>) must be > 0'.

 ````
 $ ./bottles.py -n -1
-usage: bottles.py [-h] [-n INT] bottles.py: error: --num_bottles (-1) must > 0
+usage: bottles.py [-h] [-n INT] bottles.py: error: --num (-1) must > 0
 ````

 If the argument is good, then print the appropriate number of verses: